 2. Metal Zippers

 They are mainly used in bags and jeans and trendy exposed zips for clothing.
+The advantage of using metal zippers is that they are long lasting and are the least likely to split apart.

 Metal zippers can also be shortened if necessary but it takes a little more time than nylon zippers and involves using pliers.
 Here is a tutorial on how to shorten metal zippers.